Grid Testing & Compliance

 A failed ERRCS test means your building does not meet the minimum signal strength requirements for first responder communication.
 This can result in denied certificate of occupancy for new construction, code violations for existing buildings, and potential liability exposure if an emergency occurs and responders cannot communicate inside the structure.

-When a building fails, we provide a detailed deficiency report identifying every grid point and frequency that fell below threshold.
-We then design a remediation plan — typically involving BDA system installation or antenna adjustments — and perform retesting after the work is complete to verify compliance.
+When a building fails, a detailed deficiency report is issued identifying every grid point and frequency that fell below threshold, and a remediation plan is designed — typically involving BDA system installation or antenna adjustments — with retesting performed after the work is complete to verify compliance.

 How It Works

-From initial survey to final documentation, we handle every step of the ERRCS testing process.
+From initial survey to final documentation, every step of the ERRCS testing process is handled.

-We assess your building's size, construction type, and floor plan to determine the grid testing scope and timeline.
+Your building's size, construction type, and floor plan are assessed to determine the grid testing scope and timeline.

-Technicians walk every floor measuring signal strength at each grid point on all required HFD and HPD frequencies.
+Every floor is walked, with signal strength measured at each grid point on all required HFD and HPD frequencies.

-We produce a signed test report with grid maps, signal measurements, pass/fail results, and compliance status for each floor.
+A signed test report is produced with grid maps, signal measurements, pass/fail results, and compliance status for each floor.

-If deficiencies are found, we design and install a BDA system to bring coverage to code — then retest to verify compliance.
+If deficiencies are found, a BDA system is designed and installed to bring coverage to code — then retested to verify compliance.

 Common Questions